intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/multi-cloud/README.md

 source ~/.bashrc
 ```

-At that point it's going to be on you to start your kubeflow adventure!
+At that point it's going to be on you to start your Kubeflow adventure!

 #### Alternatives

 There is also [Kubeflow's click to deploy interface](https://deploy.kubeflow.cloud/#/deploy) (which can set up or skip IAP as desired) -- but to make this more cloud agnostic we avoided that option.

-In addition to generating K8s configurations, Kubeflow also has the tools (for some platforms) to generate all of the ancilary configuration (enabling services, creating a K8s cluster, etc.).
+In addition to generating K8s configurations, Kubeflow also has the tools (for some platforms) to generate all of the ancillary configuration (enabling services, creating a K8s cluster, etc.).

 `fast-start.sh` takes advantage of  `kfctl.sh` GCP platform generation and manually disables IAP mode.